mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Stacks, slight penetration.
 Errors due to linear quantization, but especially due to quantization of angle.

 No guarantee that a smallest 3 representation is able to exactly represent for example a cube at every angle around the y axis, while still being perfectly flat, eg. one edge or vertex slightly penetrating.

+(good opportunity for a diagram here, show cube resting on another cube, and then slight penetration, with arrow for being pushed out)

-Breaks the built in at rest
+Breaks the built in at rest.

 video: slight jitter

 Problem, because we need stable stacks.
 Can't have jitter like this.
 Objects must come to rest and stick to be stable.

+(possible video showing sloppy at rest causig sliding of objects vs. sticking in stacks when they fall?)

 Solution: disable built in at rest calculation, implement custom at rest calculation.